Mario Draghi saved the euro. But can he now rescue Italy?

 Pundits say Draghi has the best chance of anybody to bring the factions together.
 But even he might not be able to pull it off.

 The mainstream parties of the left, center-left and center-right figure to support Draghi.
 But those parties are a minority of Italy’s parliament.
 So Draghi needs more.
-In short, he’d need the backing from at least one of — or parts of — the populist or anti-establishment parties that have long pitched voters on their opposition to technocrats and elites.
+In short, he would need the backing from at least one of — or parts of — the populist or anti-establishment parties that have long pitched voters on their opposition to technocrats and elites.

-The parties on the far right — the League and the Brothers of Italy — have seemingly little motivation to support Draghi, as they’d be heavy favorites to win power in new elections.
+The parties on the far right — the League and the Brothers of Italy — have seemingly little motivation to support Draghi, as they would be heavy favorites to win power in new elections.
 But the League’s calculation could be more complicated, as it draws support from a business-heavy base in the north that might crave the stability of a Draghi government.

-Then there’s the Five Star Movement, a party of anti-establishment digital utopians whose tenets have become increasingly muddled during their two-plus years in power.
+Then there is the Five Star Movement, a party of anti-establishment digital utopias whose tenets have become increasingly muddled during their two-plus years in power.
 On Tuesday night, the party’s acting leader came out strongly against Draghi.
-But it’s far from certain whether the whole party will follow suit.
+But it is far from certain whether the whole party will follow suit.
 Though the Five Stars were once clearly anti-Brussels, some members have edged closer to the European Union establishment.
 And members have one more extra motivation to back Draghi: It’s the one way to stave off elections, where the Five Star Movement, once the most popular party in Italy, would get trounced.

 “A part of the Five Stars have become the establishment,” said Massimiliano Panarari, who has written a book on the party.
 “The Draghi effect could potentially blow up the Five Stars, cleaving them in two.”

-What is Italy’s experience with non-political governments?
+What is Italy’s experience with nonpolitical governments?

-Though it might seem strange for a president to hand-pick an unelected figure and task him with forming a technocratic government, it has happened before in Italy — several times.
-Italy’s most recent experience, though, didn’t go well, and the memory lingers as a warning for Draghi.
+Though it might seem strange for a president to handpick an unelected figure and task him with forming a technocratic government, it has happened before in Italy — several times.
+Italy’s most recent experience, though, did not go well, and the memory lingers as a warning for Draghi.

 During the financial crisis of 2011, with Italy’s borrowing costs soaring, Silvio Berlusconi stepped down.
-His replacement, Mario Monti, was hand-picked by then- president Giorgio Napolitano, much in the way Draghi has been.
+His replacement, Mario Monti, was handpicked by then-president Giorgio Napolitano, much in the way Draghi has been.
 Monti was a former E.U. commissioner and a well-respected economist.
 But his job was grim, instituting unpopular reforms and increasing the retirement age.
 He lasted in office little more than a year, and his tenure helped jump-start a new wave of Italian populist sentiment while damaging the prospects of those who’d backed him.

-Draghi is far different than Monti, and has years of political experience, having dealt with the bloc’s competing interests during his time at the ECB.
+Draghi is far different than Monti and has years of political experience, having dealt with the bloc’s competing interests during his time at the ECB.
 He’d also have a more enviable task than Monti, doling out the E.U. money rather than making cutbacks, said Wolfango Piccoli, the co-founder of the Teneo consultancy firm.

 But Piccoli said that Draghi, if in power, would also face difficult decisions about whether to extend a soon-to-expire moratorium in layoffs.
 If the policy ends, the full weight of the economic crisis would come into view, quickly breeding government discontent.